cephaskwamina/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that prints the effective username of the current user
+a script that creates an empty file called hello